cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 Using third party aligner via T-Coffee
 --------------------------------------
 T-Coffee is installed along with many aligners necessary to run M-Coffee for instance, and many more.
 If you type **t_coffee**, it will display on the screen the different t_coffee options and all the methods included.
-If you look carefully, you will see that most of the methods exist under two denominations: 1) **xxx_msa** or 2) **xxx_pair**.
+If you look carefully, you will see that most of the methods exist under two denominations: 1) **<method>_msa** or 2) **<method>_pair**.
 In the first case, it means that T-Coffee will use the specified method to run your MSA, so you can easily have a ClustalW or a MAFFT alignment using T-Coffee.
 In the second case, you ask T-Coffee to align every pair of sequence with the specified methods, the final MSA will be computed using the T-Coffee consistency between all the pairs.
 Go to the **Integrating External Methods in T-Coffee** if you want more information.

 Using all the methods at the same time: M-Coffee
 ------------------------------------------------